-- 2.1 Compliance with International Financial Reporting Standards-These financial statements have been prepared on an accrual basis in accordance with the International Financial Reporting Standards, International Accounting Standards, and IFRIC Interpretations (collectively IFRS) as issued by the International Accounting Standards Board (IASB). - 2.2 Basis of Measurement-The financial statements have been prepared on the historical cost basis except for certain assets and liabilities that are measured at their fair values at the end of each reporting period, as stated in Note 3, "Material accounting policies." - 2.3 Material Accounting Judgments, Estimates, and Assumptions-In preparing the financial statements, management is required to make judgments, estimates, and assumptions that may affect the application of accounting policies and the reported amounts of assets, liabilities, revenues, and expenses.
+- 2.2 Basis of Measurement-The financial statements have been prepared on the historical cost basis except for certain assets and liabilities that are measured at their fair values at the end of each reporting period, as stated in Note 3, "Material accounting policies." - 2.3 Material Accounting Judgments, Estimates, and Assumptions-In preparing the financial statements, management is required to make judgments, estimates, and assumptions that may affect the application of accounting policies and the reported amounts of assets, liabilities, revenues, and expenses.
 Actual and next financial year results may differ materially from these estimates.